BloxDev-Hub/BloxDev-Hub/docs/Luau-Learning/Scripts_and_Local_scripts.md

 ---

 #Script
 Script is an object that contains Lua code.
-It is executed only when its ancestor is either [Workspcase](https://developer.roblox.com/en-us/api-reference/class/Workspace) or [ServerScriptService](https://developer.roblox.com/en-us/api-reference/class/ServerScriptService).
-It can also run if it's parent property is set to nil.
 Normally a script is used for server-side code execution.
 It has excess to almost all the objects, properties of data model.
+It can also run if it's parent property is set to nil.

 In order to insert a script, click the `+` icon next to the desired instance in explorer window.
 Every script by default has a command
 ```lua